 Right before we put our house on the market I had to paint over our door frame growth chart where we’d tracked our kid’s rapid (Maddie has the growing pains to prove it) growth over the last 8 years.
 I took pictures of it for the sake of the memories, but I wish we’d had the foresight to create something removable and Walt Disney-Free.

 Growing up, a family I babysat for had a wall paper border ruler in their laundry room where they tracked all the kids’ growth, even their 6’5″ nephew (who towered over the chart).
-Wall paper can’t typically be taken with you if you move, so I like this actual ruler from JC Penny, of all places.
+Wall paper can’t typically be taken with you if you move, so I like this actual ruler.

 A surfboard would make a decorative statement in a kid’s room and at the same time help you watch your child grow five inches (seemingly) overnight.

 I don’t really like overly ‘theme-y’ rooms but I do love this boat oar growth chart.
 It’s a Pottery Barn Kids original, now out of stock, but available on Ebay.
 At least it’s there at this moment.
 Also on Ebay, this horrible chart and this one which will make your child feel inferior every day….they’ll never measure up.

 My kids love Eric Carle books, not as much for the stories, though they’ve loved those too, but for the illustrations, which they adore.
 This growth chart would be perfect for your own Carle fan.

 Equally colorful is this customized alphabet growth chart from Oopsy Daisy.
 Chart your kids’ growth and teach them their letters all at once.
 Even better, a portion of the every sale goes to children’s charities.